For the purposes of IDPC’s regional work, the Sub-Saharan Africa region includes:

 By the 1990s, the transit of heroin and cocaine had strengthened and expanded from a few commercial centres in West Africa, such as Nigeria, to other countries in West and East Africa such as Senegal, Ghana, Ethiopia and Kenya.
 Gambia, Guinea Bissau and Guinea Conakry have been particularly used to avoid law enforcement operations.
 South Africa became a new trafficking hub at the end of the Apartheid in 1994, West African drug smugglers taking advantage of its good transport infrastructures for cocaine shipments from South America to Europe and for heroin shipments from Afghanistan and Pakistan to Europe.

 Much of the cocaine smuggled by West Africa comes from Brazil where traffickers (mainly Nigerians) export it to Africa and Europe.
-East Africa, on the other hand, has become a port of entry and transhipment for the opiate trade from the Golden Triangle.
+In 2012, Algeria in particular registered a spike in cocaine seizures, reporting that cocaine transited through countries in West and Central Africa prior to seizure, and identifying trafficking by air as the main mode of transportation.
+East Africa, on the other hand, has become a port of entry and transhipment for the opiate trade from the Golden Triangle (read more).

 Overall, the estimated volume of the African trade continues to be minor compared to other major smuggling routes: according to the vague estimations currently available, the whole African continent accounted for a mere 0.1% of global seizures of cocaine in 2009 and for less than 1% of global seizures for heroin in 1996.[ii]